Computational creativity: Conceptual blending

 Fauconnier and Turner describe a collection of optimality principles that are claimed to guide the construction of a well-formed integration network.
 In essence, they see blending as a compression mechanism in which two or more input structures are compressed into a single blend structure.
 This compression operates on the level of conceptual relations.
 For example, a series of similarity relations between the input spaces can be compressed into a single identity relationship in the blend.

 Some computational success has been achieved with the blending model by extending pre-existing computational models of analogical mapping that are compatible by virtue of their emphasis on connected semantic structures.
-In 2006, Francisco Câmara Pereira presented an implementation of blending theory that employs ideas both from GOFAI and genetic algorithms to realize some aspects of blending theory in a practical form; his example domains range from the linguistic to the visual, and the latter most notably includes the creation of mythical monsters by combining 3-D graphical models.
+In 2006, Francisco Câmara Pereira presented an implementation of blending theory that employs ideas both from symbolic AI and genetic algorithms to realize some aspects of blending theory in a practical form; his example domains range from the linguistic to the visual, and the latter most notably includes the creation of mythical monsters by combining 3-D graphical models.